ranfysvalle02/blog-drafts/llm-agg.md

 That's where MongoDB's Aggregation Framework shines, offering an efficient and powerful solution for complex data analysis tasks.
 It allows you to process entire collections of data, passing it through a multi-stage data pipeline.
 Within these stages, you can perform calculations and transformations on entire collections.
 This bypasses the limitations of LLMs for numerical computations, providing a robust and reliable method for data analysis.

 In this blog post, we’ll combine the power of the MongoDB Aggregation framework with GenAI to overcome the limitations of “Classic RAG”.
-We'll explore this by delving into the MongoDB Atlas Sample Dataset, specifically the `sample_analytics` database.
-The transaction data offers a realistic dataset that allows users to hone their skills in data analysis, querying, and aggregation, particularly in the context of financial data.
+We'll explore this by delving into the MongoDB Atlas Sample Dataset, specifically the `sample_analytics` database and the `transactions` collection.
+The sample_analytics database contains three collections for a typical finanacial services application.
+It has customers, accounts, and transactions.
+For this example, we'll focus on the transaction data which offers a realistic dataset that allows users to hone their skills in data analysis, querying, and aggregation, particularly in the context of financial data.

 The source code is available at [GitHub - mdb-agg-crewai](https://github.com/ranfysvalle02/mdb-agg-crewai/blob/main/investment_analysis.py)

-### Explanation of the `sample_analytics` documents found in the `transactions` collection of the MongoDB Atlas Sample Dataset
+### `sample_analytics.transactions`
+This collection contains transactions details for users.
+Each document contains an account id, a count of how many transactions are in this set, the start and end dates for transactions covered by this document, and a list of sub documents.
+Each sub document represents a single transaction and the related information for that transaction.

 - transaction_id: This is a unique identifier that distinctly marks each transaction.
 - account_id: This field establishes a connection between the transaction and its corresponding account.